Silenchezhian/ClimateAnalyzer/README.md

 Climate Change Analyzer is an object-oriented Java program that performs various climate change analyzing tasks on a given CSV with the lowest and highest temperature in each month between 2000 and 2016 in every country in the world.

 # Description
-To run the program, run '''ClimateAnalyzer.java''', and respond to the prompted questions in the console, appropriately.
+To run the program, run ```ClimateAnalyzer.java```, and respond to the prompted questions in the console, appropriately.
 If invalid responses are given, the program will reprompt the user to answer accordingly.
 Below is a list of tasks performed by the following program:

 **TASK A: Specific Country Searches**